Yuquan Shenxiu: Biography

 It is not clear why, but sometime around 665–668, Shenxiu was banished by the emperor and remained in hiding for ten years, returning to public notice between 676 and 679.
 He initially took up residence at the Jade Spring Monastery (Yuquan Si 玉泉寺) but soon one was built for him, the Monastery of the Six Perfections (Dumen Si　度門寺廟) where he spent the next quarter century.

 In late 700 the Empress Wu invited Shenxiu to the capital at Luoyang to teach Chan Buddhism.
 His welcome in 701 was by all accounts quite spectacular.
 The Annals of the Transmission of the Dharma-treasure describe Shenxiu's path being bedecked with flowers and the master riding on a litter of the type reserved for the imperial family.
 In an unprecedented gesture, the Empress knelt before the Chan master, touching her forehead to the ground in reverence.
 The Annals go on to say that “From princes and nobles down, everyone [in the capital] took refuge in him.”

-For the last five years of his life, Shenxiu traveled between the two capitals of Luoyang and Chang'an, preaching the Buddhist Dharma before passing away at his monastery, Tumen Si, reportedly sitting in meditation, on February 28, 706.
+For the last five years of his life, Shenxiu traveled between the two capitals of Luoyang and Chang'an, preaching the Buddhist Dharma before dying at his monastery, Tumen Si, reportedly sitting in meditation, on February 28, 706.
 The Lengqie Shi Zi Ji (楞伽師資記; Records of the Lankavatara Masters) state that his last words were ch’u-ch’u chiao, which Professor Seizan Yanagida translates as “the teachings of the expedient means have been made direct” The reigning Emperor Zhongzong (705-710) granted the posthumous title Datong Chanshi (大通禪師; Greatly Penetrating Dhyāna Master), only the second time in Chinese Buddhism and the first for three hundred years that this imperial honour had been bestowed.